-Javier is currently an Adjunct Professor in the Master of Science in Taxation (MST) Program at Golden Gate University School of Taxation, the Master of Laws (LLM) in Taxation Program at the University of San Francisco School of Law, and has been a guest lecturer at American University Washington College of Law in Washington, D.C.
+As an international taxation professional, Javier also serves as an Adjunct Professor in the Master of Laws (LL.M.) in Taxation Program at the University of San Francisco School of Law, and formerly in the Masters of Science in Taxation (MST) Program at Golden Gate University.
 He speaks frequently at both internal firm trainings and external seminars.

 Javier is a Licensed Member of the District of Columbia Bar and the State Bars of California and Texas.